nafizreza/project-aqua-final/report.md

   <img src="problem-3-ml/performanceGraphs/confusion_matrix_normalized.png" width="500">
 </p>

+## **Failure Cases and Model Limitations**

+Despite strong overall performance, the model failed to detect certain waste objects in a small subset of test images.
+These failure cases were observed primarily under visually challenging conditions, including transparent objects, cluttered backgrounds, and non-marine visual contexts.

+In several instances, clear plastic bottles and thin polythene materials were not detected when placed against visually similar backgrounds or when the object boundaries lacked strong contrast.
+Transparent plastic items, in particular, present minimal edge information and weak texture cues, making them difficult to distinguish from the background even for human observers.
+Additionally, some test images contained multiple object types or materials outside the trained class distribution, which reduced detection confidence at the chosen threshold (conf = 0.5).

+These failure cases highlight a known limitation of vision-based object detection systems: the model can only detect objects that exhibit sufficient visual features aligned with its training data.
+While data augmentation improved robustness, extreme cases such as high transparency, strong background blending, or atypical object contexts remain challenging.

+Importantly, these missed detections do not indicate model overfitting or instability, but rather reflect realistic operational constraints of underwater perception.
+In real marine deployments, such scenarios would benefit from complementary sensing approaches (e.g., temporal tracking across video frames, adaptive confidence thresholds, or fusion with non-visual sensors like sonar) to reduce false negatives under difficult conditions.
 ## **Marine Environment Limitations and Considerations**

 A critical aspect of this project is understanding the marine environment’s limitations and how they affect object detection reliability.
 Underwater computer vision is inherently challenging due to several factors: